ICESAT-2HackWeek/intro-hdf5/README.md

 - Familiarize with HDF5 data model
 - Familiarize with HDF5 basic tools
+- Have a quick overview of cloud options
 - Download IS2 files according region of interest
 - Extract variables of interest and filter in time and space
 - Prepare data for large-scale processing